 ManhattanStyle soldering pads

-If you're unkown with Manhattan Style, check out The Art of "Manhattan" Style or Manhattan Building Technique by Chuck Adams, K7QO (PDF)
+If you're unfamiliar with Manhattan Style, check out The Art of "Manhattan" Style, History of Manhattan Circuit Construction & Manhattan Building Technique by Chuck Adams, K7QO (PDF).
+And also take a look at the great projects from Dave AA7EE & Jim K8IQY.

-Because I know more fellow hams are looking for ways to make these pads, I decided to publish the post also on my Facebook page and on this webstite.
+Because I know more fellow hams are looking for ways to make these pads, I decided to publish the post also on my Facebook page and on this website.

 The pictures show the individual steps (incl some description) and I hope to inspires fellow hams with this post.